-In the Storymap view, all the items in the Storymap Tree are shown top-down.
-You may choose to show only part of the tree by selecting Why, What, Who or When from the menu at the top.
-If you want to show contents from only a specific card and down, then click on the card to make it current.
+In the Storymap view, all the items in the Storymap Tree are shown top-down, starting from the Circle.
+You may choose to show only part of the tree by selecting from the dropdown menu at the top left corner of the pane.
+If you want to show tree sections stemming from a specific card downwards then click on the card to make it current.
 The card will then appear in the selection menu at the top.

-A relation could be that a story is part of a sprint.
+A relation could for example be that a story is part of a sprint.
 The relation is shown as a line between the story and the sprint cards.
-You can hide or show different types of relations in the View menu at the top.
+You can hide or show different types of relations from the View menu at the top.

-The Impact Map is available in the Storymap to give a quick overview of the impact a specific story or other item has, such as when and where it is planned, what it solves or what depends on it.
+The connections map is available in the Storymap to give a quick overview of the impact a specific story or other item has, such as when and where it is planned, what it solves or what depends on it.

 It shows the card centered and all the other items impacted by it, suspended around it as can be seen in the snippet below:

-To see the Impact Map of a particular story or any other item in the Story Map, right click its card and there should be a menu item to do that.
+To see the connections map of a particular story or any other item in the Story Map, right click its card and there should be a menu item to do that.

 Once open, the details of any of the cards can be seen by clicking to select and then unfolding the right pane.

-To close the Impact Map, click anywhere outside the cards on display.
+To close the connections map, click anywhere outside the cards on display.

 Delegation can be done when the Circle is part of an organization that has multiple teams working in different Circles i.e. with individual product backlogs, and work needs to be shared between them.
 Epics, Stories, Issues and Ideas can be delegated to and from Circles, from their context menu accessible via right click or menu icon.
 The only requirement is that connection between the Circles should have been established in the Circle Map.
 More on delegation here.